AlaskaAirlines/auro-button/README.md

 The `polyfills.js` is packaged with this component, but **IT IS NOT NEEDED** to load a polyfill per component.
 The `polyfills.js` will work for all additional components added to the project.

+## Docs

+All information regarding Project Setup, Technical Details, Tests and information regarding Auro Stateless Components can be found in the [./docs](https://github.com/AlaskaAirlines/OrionStatelessComponents__docs) repository.

+## Deprecated

+During the transition from Orion to Auro, there will be specific actions taken to address a clean transition and proper deprecation of Orion resources.

+1. `<ods-button>` will continue to be supported until an official EOL has been communicated
+1. [Alternate build solutions](#alternate-build-solutions) are no longer supported and will be removed with next MAJOR release

 ## Element ods-button / auro-button